Cambridge in Colour Photography Forums

 Re: Depth of field with Close-Up lens

-Yeah I got tons of pics like this.
+Yeah I got tons of comparison pics.
 I was hoping to get a more scientific perspective on the mechanics.

 Re: Depth of field with Close-Up lens